 - Copy of the DS-2019 of the J-1

-- Copy of your most recent Form I-94 (front and back)
+- Copy of your most recent Form I-94 (front and back) or you can print from this website

 - Copy of the most recent Form I-94 of the J-1 (front and back)